MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Data discovery (Preview)**: Use this report to see information about files found by scanners or Windows Defender ATP.

 > [!NOTE]
-> There is currently a known problem displaying question marks (**?**) in paths and file names instead of non-ASCI characters when the sending operating system locale is English.
+> There is currently a known problem displaying question marks (**?**) in paths and file names instead of non-ASCII characters when the sending operating system locale is English.

 ## How to modify the reports